ricmatsui/rn-rating-requester/README.md

 - **accept**: Called when a user says that they will rate the app.
 - **delay**: Called when a user says they don't currently want to rate the app, but would like to later.
 - **decline**: Called when a user declines to rate the app, but after they have already said they are enjoying it.

-If enough positive events have occurred (defined by the `timingFunction`) then a rating dialog will pop up.
-The user can rate the app or decline to rate, in which case they won't be bothered again, or can choose to maybe do so later, in which case the Rating Requestor will keep on tracking positive event counts.

-You can also trigger the rating dialog to appear immediately by invoking `RatingTracker.showRatingDialog([callback])`.
-If you have a "Rate this App" button or link in an about page or something in your app, this would be a good place to use that.

 ## Configuration